peter-murray/node-hue-api/docs/lights.md

 ```
 A complete code sample for this function is available [here](../examples/v3/lights/deleteLight.js).

-The function will return a `Boolean` indicate a successful deletion of the light.
+The function will resolve to a `Boolean` indicate a successful deletion of the light.
 If the light is not found, it will
 generate an error stating the resource is not available.

 https://github.com/peter-murray/node-hue-api/blob/v_3/examples/v3/lights/deleteLight.js